gitmujoshi/ai-curation-engine-cursor-generated/TECHNICAL_PAPER_BAML_ARCHITECTURE.md

 This paper presents the design and implementation of a pluggable AI content curation system that leverages Boundary Markup Language (BAML) for structured AI interactions and local language models for privacy-preserving content classification.
 The system implements three distinct curation strategies—LLM-Only, Multi-Layer, and Hybrid—that can be switched at runtime to balance accuracy and performance requirements.
 Our implementation demonstrates real-world processing times of 5-10 seconds for comprehensive content analysis using Llama 3.2, with no reliance on external API services.
 The architecture provides a foundation for family-safe content filtering while maintaining complete data privacy through local processing.

+**Note**: This is an implementation-focused technical report rather than a comprehensive academic research paper.
+It emphasizes practical system architecture, measured performance characteristics, and reproducible results over theoretical contributions or extensive literature review.

 **Keywords:** Content Curation, BAML, Local Language Models, Privacy-Preserving AI, Pluggable Architecture, Llama 3.2

 ## 1. Introduction